eemmiillyy/flowda/README.md

 1. ssh into the remote gcp instance
-2. pull the latest code changes
+2. pull the latest code changes git clone git@github.com:eemmiillyy/flowda.git
-3. build the JAR files
+3. build the JAR files for (flow-flink-job and flow-core)
+   > Might need to clear the docker cach `docker system prune -a` since it takes around 3GB.
-4. Change docker compose file: kafka advertised listener cannot be localhost (~L49) to IP of machine.
+4. Change docker compose file: kafka advertised listener cannot be localhost (~L49) to IP of machine: `- KAFKA_CFG_ADVERTISED_LISTENERS=INTERNAL://kafka:9092,CLIENT://34.141.31.101:9093`

-- Can get IP of machine with `gcloud compute instances list` locally
+- Can also get IP of machine with `gcloud compute instances list` locally
 - This means that kcat reading from topics will not work from inside the remote machine itself after this change

 5. start the services